 Over twenty sensors were deployed on the underside of the Manhattan Bridge.
 They were affixed to the bridge superstructure with magnets and were removed at the conclusion of the survey.
 Operational acceleration was recorded for over 30 train crossings (A and B rails).
 The resulting data confirms that misaligned splices are consistently causing an increase in structural acceleration and this acceleration is undoubtedly resulting in a significant increase in member stress levels.
 The next phases of monitoring will serve to quantify this amplification.

 The following document provides a summary of the gathered data and interpretation.

+Task 2: Results Summary

 A sample time history of acceleration during a train crossing is provided below.